-I consider myself a mentally strong person, I have my flaws but life has thrown some serious shit my way and I just seem to carry the extra weight on my shoulders.
-It’s hard dealing with your own mental health, sometimes it’s easy to take our little ones for granted.
-This week is Children’s Mental Health Week and it did get me thinking.
+I consider myself a mentally strong person.
+I have my flaws, but life has thrown some serious shit my way, and I seem to carry the extra weight on my shoulders.
+It’s hard dealing with your own mental health; sometimes, it’s easy to take our little ones for granted.
+This week is Children’s Mental Health Week, and it did get me thinking.
 ‘When was the last time I considered my children’s mental health?

 Children’s Mental Health Week

-Children’s Mental Health Week is (3rd-9th February 2020) and if I’m honest isn’t something I’ve ever really had much involvement with or really thought about.
-Even having a disabled son, it never crossed my mind how it might affect his mental health.
+Children’s Mental Health Week is (1st-7th February 2021) and if I’m honest isn’t something I’ve ever really had much involvement with or really thought about.
+Even having a disabled son, it never crossed my mind about how it might affect his mental health.

 12 Going on 25